 KHE_EVENT_IN_SOLN holds information about one event in a solution: the meets derived from it (where KheEventMeet gets its values from), a list of 'event resource in solution' objects, one for each of its event resources, and a list of monitors, possibly including a timetable (timetables are monitors).
 KHE_EVENT_RESOURCE_IN_SOLN holds information about one event resource in a solution: the tasks derived from it, and a list of monitors.
+KHE_RESOURCE_IN_SOLN holds information about one resource in a solution: the tasks derived from it, and a list of monitors.
 KHE_RESOURCE_IN_SOLN holds information about one resource in a solution: the tasks it is currently assigned to, and a list of monitors, usually including a timetable.